 You may be familiar with using alt-text for your site images, but traditional alt-text usually isn’t sufficient to convey all of an infographic’s content unless it can be summed up into 1-2 sentences.
 You will probably need to create an alternative text description of the infographic either on the same page/post or create a new page with the text description of the infographic and create a meaningful link to the alternative text description page right before the infographic.

-Steps for creating alternative text for an infographic that are compatible with CES WordPress sites:
+Steps for creating alternative text for an infographic that are compatible with UW-Madison Division of Extension WordPress sites:

 - Create a text alternative that presents the same information that is in the infographic.
 Things to consider: